StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

 junction
 --------

-A feature bounding one or more roads or ferries.
-A junction is defined at the intersection of three or more roads, at the junction of a road and a ferry, at the end of a dead end road, and at the junction of a road or ferry with a provincial, territorial, or national boundary.
+| **Description:** A feature bounding one or more roads or ferries.
+A junction is defined at the intersection of three
+  or more roads, at the junction of a road and a ferry, at the end of a dead end road, and at the junction of a road or ferry with a provincial, territorial, or national boundary.
+| **Coordinate reference system:** EPSG:3347
+| **Coordinate decimal precision:** 5

+*Table: Attribute description and constraints.*

 .. csv-table::
    :header: "Attribute", "Nullable", "Unique", "Default", "Description"